dougbutner/web-4/README.md

 Web 4 is **built on top of web 3** (it's blockchain-based) while being **fundamentally different** and providing enough **benefit to society** warrant the new title of web 4.

-In essence, web 4 is **positive attention catalyzer** that helps to manifest a shared desire, opinion, or solution by providing a fair system of accounting that takes into account time and artificial groupings of individuals
+In essence, web 4 is **positive attention catalyzer** that helps to manifest a shared desire, opinion, or solution by providing a fair system of accounting using time-limited votes, real people, and geopolitical stratification.

-This power is also freely given, and limited by time.

 > Web 4 combines real-world components like time and geography with existing blockchain technology.